Evertras/lakitu/README.md

 # Apply the Ansible roles
 make ansible-apply

+# Sanity check Nomad - should see the spineys ready after a short time
+nomad node status

+# Sanity check Consul - should see all hosts as members
+consul members

 # Try a sample Nomad job - note this uses the values in .envrc.example to point
 # to the cluster and use our local Nomad CLI binary.
 If you don't use direnv,